 * Indexes down: Dow 0.69 pct, S&P 0.52 pct, Nasdaq 0.35 pct (Adds comment, details; updates prices)

 By Amy Caren Daniel

-Investors fled to safe-haven assets, with the dollar rising to a 13-month high and U.S. bond yields slipping to a three-week low.
+Investors fled to safe-haven assets, pushing the dollar to a 13-month high and weighing on U.S. bond yields that slipped to a three-week low.

-Microchip's shares fell 10.5 percent, the biggest decliner on the S&P, after it forecast disappointing second-quarter revenue.
+Microchip shares fell 9.9 percent, among the biggest decliners on the S&P, after disappointing second-quarter revenue forecast.

 Data on Friday showed U.S. consumer prices rose in July and the underlying trend continued to strengthen, pointing to a steady increase in inflation pressures.

-Declining issues outnumbered advancers for a 2.34-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.85-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.63-to-1 ratio on the NYSE and for a 1.06-to-1 ratio on the Nasdaq.

 The S&P index recorded 12 new 52-week highs and 10 new lows, while the Nasdaq recorded 73 new highs and 78 new lows.
 (Reporting by Amy Caren Daniel in Bengaluru; Editing by Anil D'Silva)